HAV0X1014/Pingbypass-Installer/README.md

 ## Usage
 1. Download and move the script to your VPS/VM's home directory (`~`).
 This script will not work elsewhere.

+1.1 Use the command `wget https://raw.githubusercontent.com/HAV0X1014/Pingbypass-Installer/oracleJDK/pingbypassInstaller.sh` to use the latest version.

 2. Run `bash pingbypassInstaller.sh`

 3. Follow the prompts printed into the console and type your answers to each.